Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Introduction

 To deal with the sampling errors, many schemes have been developed to de-noise the forecast sample covariance matrix.
 These schemes ``tune" the matrix with variance inflation and localization, \cite{ hamill2001distance, Houtekamer2001sequential, ott2004local, Houtekamer2005, wang2007, anderson2007, anderson2009, li2009, bishop2009a, bishop2009b, Houtekamer2009, campbell2010, Greybush2011, Miyoshi2011}.
 However, these schemes are often not trivial to implement because they require carefully choosing the inflation factor and using expert knowledge of the true system to set up the localization.
 Additionally, the EnKF with perturbed observations introduces additional sampling errors due to the perturbation noise's lack of orthogonality with the ensemble.
 Methods have been devised that construct perturbation matrices that are orthogonal, \cite{evensen2003ensemble}; however these methods are computationally expensive, \cite{evensen2004sampling}.
-This has lead to the development of matrix factorization versions of the EnKF such as the square root and transform filters, \cite{bishop2001, Whitaker2002, Tippett2003, evensen2004sampling, hunt2007efficient, Godinez2012, Nerger2012, Todter2015}, which do not perturb the observations and are designed to avoid these additional sampling errors.
+This has led to the development of matrix factorization versions of the EnKF such as the square root and transform filters, \cite{bishop2001, Whitaker2002, Tippett2003, evensen2004sampling, hunt2007efficient, Godinez2012, Nerger2012, Todter2015}, which do not perturb the observations and are designed to avoid these additional sampling errors.
+Recent work \cite{van2020consistent} has also revisited the stochastic EnKF, which perturbs the modeled observations instead of the observations themselves arguing that in regimes with skewed likelihoods, this method is more accurate.